 United for Libraries Events & Conferences

 Friends of Libraries groups have their very own national week of celebration!
-United for Libraries will coordinate the eighth annual National Friends of Libraries Week Oct.
-19-25, 2014.
+United for Libraries will coordinate the 11th annual National Friends of Libraries Week Oct.
+16-22.
 The celebration offers a two-fold opportunity to celebrate Friends.
 Use the time to creatively promote your group in the community, to raise awareness, and to promote membership.
 This is also an excellent opportunity for your library and Board of Trustees to recognize the Friends for their help and support of the library.
 Learn more and start planning your celebration today.

 The Trustee Academy is a series of online courses to help Trustees become exceptionally proficient in their roles on behalf of their libraries.
 All of the online courses will be taught by a professional in the field and will be priced both a la carte so individual attendees can pick and choose what courses are important to them, and as a full curriculum that will reflect discounted pricing per course.
 In addition, a board of Trustees can sign up for further discounts.
 Learn more.